5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 ---

 ## Introduction
-Hacking companies via Machine Learning Attacks

-This post accompanies my DEFCON31 AI Village talk - _“You sound confused, anyways… Thanks for the jewels"._
+This post accompanies my [DEFCON31 AI Village talk - _“You sound confused, anyways… Thanks for the jewels"._](https://aivillage.org/defcon31/)

-In this post I leverage an underutilized, underdocumented attack vector - machine learning pipelines - to compromise our target using Hugging Face and machine learning models for supply chain style attacks.
+In this post I leverage an underutilized, underdocumented attack vector - machine learning pipelines - to compromise our target using supply chain attacks via  Hugging Face and machine learning models.
 I’ll cover in detail 3 different attack vectors using watering holes and other techniques to gain initial access.

 The techniques discussed in this article are: